arkalira/MQTT_Haproxy/redis-cluster/README.md

 127.0.0.1:6379>
 ```

 - Ok, redis-cli give us where is the slot but doesnt give us the value.
-We need to do it with our smart client now.
+We need to do it with the smart client now.

 ```
 python